kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 ## Pilot Experiment: Results

-* Almost all players were trading, _Out_ shares were always minuscule.
+* Almost all players were trading, _Out_ shares were always very small.

 * The share of traders as snipers:
     * Weak uptrend in CDA; never exceeded 43% (eqm share = 75%).